Blato122/pong-rl-gym/README.md

 * added a second hidden layer
   * modified the forward and backward pass
 * the program now creates and updates a plot of running average reward over the last 100 episodes
+* in render mode, the program now displays the game using matplotlib imshow function, allowing it to be rendered on WSL2 using XServer on Windows

 # x.
 Sources:
 1. Andrej Karpathy Pong policy gradient blog post -